RiversJohn/BlitMask/README.md

 # BlitMasks
 Blittable BitMasks by JUHO JOENSUU

-This package provides a pair of blittable bitmasks with the following features:
+This package provides a Roslyn Source Generator that provides blittable bitmasks with the following features:

-* BitMask structs in 32bit/64bit variants
+* BlitMask structs multiple bit size variants, essentially enums with flags but a Lot faster.
-* Both masks are blittable with member fields consisting solely of a single UInt32 or UInt64 field
+* BlitMasks are fully blittable with member fields consisting solely of a backing field along with methods and operators.

 * BitMasks overload + - ^ ~ operators to allow add subtract exclusiveor flags from a bitmask without casting or invoking the helper methods for hot code paths.
-*	Includes quite a few constructors , can accept params int[] where each int signify flag to set, internalizes cast from enum to correct medium, casting 32 <=> 64 bit masks is unchecked and flags will be set to false for all missing/extra bits
+*	Includes quite a few constructors , can accept params int[] where each int signify flag to set, internalizes cast from enum to correct medium, casting masks is unchecked and flags will be set to false for all missing/extra bits
-*	Ships with unit tests for the extension methods
+*	Ships with unit tests for the extension methods (temporarily disabled after conversion to source generators, wip)
 *	Targets .NET 6, i may make a .NET 7 version with generic math at a later date.

 Who, why, design?